devwithadi/copilot-mcp/README.md

 }
 ```

-*Note: Since it's currently a local package, to use `npx` locally you can specify the absolute path to the folder:*
+*Note: If you are running this locally, you can use the following configuration:
 ```json
 {
   "mcpServers": {